Check out our video playlist of springtime lavender garden chores at the bottom of this page!

 Alright, let’s talk soil!
 Lavender is a very picky plant when it comes to soil conditions.
 Lavender requires good drainage as soggy roots will kill your plant.
 The roots also have a high oxygen demand and need loose soil with lots of air spaces.
 The method for achieving these conditions will depend upon what soil type you have:

 Lavender requires a neutral to slightly alkaline pH.
 On our shore, we have extremely acidic soil, which is hostile to lavender growth.
-We supplement our soil annually with pelletized lime (~1 cup per fully grown plant) to bring the pH to neutral.
-If you’re not sure what your soil composition is, you can purchase pH test kits at your local hardware or garden store and check!
+We supplement our soil annually with pelletized lime (~1 cup per fully grown plant) in early Spring to bring the pH to neutral.
+If you’re not sure what your soil pH is, you can purchase pH test kits at your local hardware or garden store and check!

 Additionally, for optimum flower production, you’ll want to fertilize a little bit.
 You can give each plant a small amount (2 cups or so) of well-aged compost early in the spring, or sprinkle a small amount (1-2 tsp per plant) of some pelletized slow-release fertilizer with a balanced nutrient ratio (e.g. 7-7-7).